Preface

 Throughout this book, we call that substrate **energy**.

 All that is required to recover known physics is the concept of energy.
+Static

-effects, as in experiment, we infer its continuous flow.
+those effects we infer its continuous flow.

 This is not a limitation to be overcome.
 What we have access to is the